 What is an absence seizure?

 Absence seizure (previously called petit mal) is a form of generalised seizure.
-It mainly occurs in children and young people.
-It is uncommon in adults.
+An absence seizure mainly occurs in children and young people.
+Absence seizures are uncommon in adults.
 Many people associate epilepsy with the dramatic convulsive type of seizure.
 Absence seizures are not like this.
 They are often not noticed for some time, as it can appear that the affected person is simply daydreaming.
-The following gives a typical example:
+The following gives a typical example of an absence seizure:

 The person has a brief loss of consciousness (an absence) for a few seconds.
 They do not fall but may pause in what they are doing.
 Their face often looks pale with a blank expression.
 They may look dazed, the eyes stare and the eyelids may flutter a little.
 Sometimes their head may fall down a little, or their arms may shake once or twice.
 Each seizure usually starts and finishes abruptly.
 The person is not aware of the absence and resumes what they were doing.